michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0122.md

 - adj: profoundly honored
 - adj: impressive by reason of age
 ### Family
+- venerable: venerability, venerableness, venerablest, venerably+
+- venerability: venerabilities
-venerable: venerability, venerableness, venerablest, venerably+;venerability: venerabilities;venerate: venerable, venerated, venerates, venerating, veneration, venerator;veneration: venerations;venerator: venerators
+- venerate: venerable, venerated, venerates, venerating, veneration, venerator
+- veneration: venerations
+- venerator: venerators
 ### Examples
 - USC will also reap the usual benefits from being at home during bowl week before playing at the venerable stadium 14 miles from campus.
 - This venerable champagne house was celebrating the discovery of several hundred old bottles forgotten in its cellars.